miracuse/miracuse.github.io/docs/adventuring/exploration/making_camp.md

 # Making Camp

 > **Player**: Alright, I think we're pretty beat up.
-Let's setup camp.
+Let's set camp.
 >
 > **GM**: You're in the middle of a cursed forest with a lot of nasty critters prowling.
 >
 > **Player**: Oh.
 Yeah.
-Can I use _Talisman of Abjuration_ to warn them off?
+Can I use _Talisman of Abjuration_ to set a ward?
 >
 > **GM**: Roll Magic for it.

 **Making Camp** allows characters to recover and lets Players change their equipped Kits.
 It can be done anytime the characters are somewhere safe and comfortable enough to rest.

-- **Recovering Health and Resources** requires eight hours of rest.
+A full recovery requires roughly eight hours of rest.

-- **Changing Kits** requires one hour of rest.

----

-### Setting Watch

-In dangerous areas, Players might need to set a watch to avoid getting ambushed.
-Any Player that takes a shift should roll **<span style="color: #268bd2">Perception</span>**.